 In our experience, we have found that a 4-day sale is the most effective way to get the most for your money and sell as much of the contents of the home as possible so there is much less to contend with after the sale has ended.
 Most estate sales run Friday-Saturday with a discount of some sort all day on all or part of the day Saturday.
 We conduct our sales Thursday-Sunday.
 There is far less competition on Thursday and estate sale die-hards are more likely to attend the sale the first day.
 In the 2-day format people tend to wait until the second day to purchase larger items at a discount.
 In the 4-day format, items are not heavily discounted until the third day so people are more likely to purchase rather than taking a chance and waiting for the prices to go down.
 Sundays are also wonderful days to hold estate sales.
 Patrons generally have more free time and enjoy attending the sales as a family.
 There are exceptions to the 4-day rule though and we happily conduct 2-day or 3-day sales if we feel it would be best or if condo or townhome association rules prohibit longer sales.

-Yes, we do own a retail store but it is an in-home consignment store.
-Hours are by appointment and we hold three pop-up sales per year (spring, fall and holiday.)
-This means that we do not purchase items at a low price for resale.
+We used to own a retail store but closed it in 2014 to fully concentrate on estate sales.
+We do hold three pop-up sales per year at our home base of items we purchase from private individuals.
+We do not purchase items from our estate sales to resell.
 We take a commission on the items we sell so it is in all of our best interests to sell items for as much as possible.
 We are on the same page!
 We consider our retail store experience to be a great asset.
-After Brie's conducts a 4-day sale generally there is nothing left of value but if there is, we can take items on consignment after the sale.
+After Brie's conducts a 4-day sale generally there is nothing left of value but if there is, we can take certain items on consignment after the sale and recommend other alternatives.
 You can be assured that we will tirelessly work to make sure all items of value in the home are sold at a fair price, whether during the sale or afterwards.
 The manner in which we conduct estate sales is comprehensive from start to finish.

 Brie's never tells clients they must stay away from their own homes.
 However in our experience we have found that the estate sale process is an emotional one for clients and it is best not to attend the sale.
 Estate sale patrons do not have the same emotional attachment to the belongings in the home and it can be upsetting for the family to see patrons leaving no stone unturned in unearthing the treasures they are looking for.
 We are happy to keep in touch with the progress of the sale by telephone and/or e-mail.
 The decision to hire an estate sale company to conduct a professional sale is a very smart one - allow Brie's to handle all of the minutia involved, relax and wait for the check to arrive!